setiQuest/ML4SETI/hackathon_info/README.md

   1. Form Team
   2. Sign up for https://datascience.ibm.com (DSX)
-  3. Register Team with Adam
+  3. Register Team with IBM Staff
     * one account per team
   4. Find the shared Project in you DSX account
   5. Use only ONE notebook (one pyspark kernel) at a time in the Enterprise account